Banks far from hitting Paris climate targets, groups warn

 As gatekeepers of the world's money, banks play a critical role in climate change, the study said.
 They make new fossil fuel projects possible via financing.
 They decide whether to lend money for coal mines and for agribusinesses that fell tropical rainforest.
 There are other sources of finance, and private equity in particular has a growing role, but banks remain the most important.

-Two-thirds of banks have committed to achieving net zero, the study found, but these commitments "vary widely."
+Two-thirds of banks have committed to achieving net zero carbon emissions, the study found, but these commitments "vary widely."
 Only UBS commits to net zero over its entire business, the study found.

 The four Chinese banks in the report, Agricultural Bank of China, Bank of China, China Construction Bank and the Industrial and Commercial Bank of China, have made no commitment to net zero emissions, the study found.
 They were the worst-rated institutions, each scoring zero in five of the six categories assessed.